Last Updated on October 22, 2024

 If you have a dashcam this cannot record audio from the inside of the car and should only face outside the vehicle.

-If you are using a hire car it must be fitted with dual controls and meet all the other rules.
+If you are using a hire car, you must ensure it is fitted with dual controls and meets all the other rules.

 There are some cars that are not acceptable to use on your driving test.
 This is because they do not give the examiner all-round vision: